AnOnionAi/zarena/README.md

 ## Building the Rust code

 The environment uses a chess engine implemented in Rust that uses [PyO3](https://github.com/PyO3/pyo3) Maturin to bind to the Python interpreter.
-Rust is an amazing compiled language and this project holds 2 configurations:
+Rust is an amazing compiled language and this project holds 3 configurations:

 - `Cargo.py.toml` is used to build the library into a Python module with maturin
 - `Cargo.rs.toml` is used to build directly with `cargo` in Rust to access the library in the `main.rs` script for development
 - `Cargo.wa.toml` is used to build to build for Javascript with Web Assembly.
 The games can be played via Web Assembly on Zeti's website https://zeti.ai

-Note: we haven't found a way to specify the Cargo toml file to either process, so copy the contents of the config you want to use into `Cargo.toml` to make it work.
+Note: we haven't found a way to specify the Cargo toml file to choose which process, so copy the contents of the config you want to use into `Cargo.toml` to make it work.

 ## Game of Gato
 The game of Xs & Os